Struki84/exa/openai_search/openai_search.md

 To successfully use the Exa search client and OpenAI client you will need to have your `OPENAI_API_KEY` and `EXA_API_KEY` set as environment variables.

-To get OpenAI API key, you will first need an OpenAI account, visit [OpenAI playground](https://platform.openai.com/api-keys) to generate your API key.
+To get the OpenAI API key, you will first need an OpenAI account, visit [OpenAI playground](https://platform.openai.com/api-keys) to generate your API key.

-Similarly, to get Exa API key, you will first need an Exa account, visit Exa dashboard to generate your API key.
+Similarly, to get the Exa API key, you will first need an Exa account, visit the Exa dashboard to generate your API key.

 <a href="https://dashboard.exa.ai/login?redirect=/api-keys" target="_blank" class="button"><span>Get Exa API Key</span></a>